NancyXiang/Aiptasia_nirS/README.md

 # Denitrifiers in the Cnidarian Holobiont

-This repository contains the R and Bash scripts for nirS amplicon sequence analysis, data visualization, and statistical analysis.
+This repository contains the R and Bash scripts for nirS amplicon sequence analysis, data visualization, and statistics.

 Presence of algal symbionts enhances abundance and alters community structure of denitrifying bacteria in Aiptasia (in prep, 2022)